trinitytakei/ping-speed/README.md

 How can we ensure the best possible network response time for our application?

+It all starts with measuring!
 To paraphrase Peter Drucker, "You can't improve what you don't measure."
 Let's build a tool that can measure the network latency (the roundtrip network time to get from the client to the server and back to the client):

 ![Self-serve ping tool demonstration](./self-serve-ping-tool-demo.gif)